sprice/vancouver-craft-beer/README.md

 Pull requests welcome!
 Also feel free to open an [Issue](https://github.com/sprice/vancouver-craft-beer/issues) with any problem or with something to add.

+Fork this repository and use the [Chrome geojson.io extension](https://chrome.google.com/webstore/detail/geojsonio/oibjgofbhldcajfamjganpeacipebckp) to edit `vancouver-craft-beer.geojson`.

 Todo
 ----